Country Guide - VAT in Spain

 Certain regions, such as the Canary Islands, Ceuta, and Melilla, fall outside the VAT zone, meaning their residents and businesses are not subject to VAT and do not apply the VAT rate Spain.

-However, the Canary Islands General Indirect Tax or IGIC applies instead of VAT in the Canary Islands.
-The standard IGIC rate is 7%, with additional rates of 0%, 3%, 9.5%, 15%, and 20% for tobacco).
+However, the Canary Islands General Indirect Tax, or IGIC, applies instead of VAT in the Canary Islands.
+The standard IGIC rate is 7%, with additional rates of 0%, 3%, 9.5%, 15%, and 20% applicable to tobacco products.

 In Ceuta and Melilla, the Tax on Production, Services, and Imports (Impuesto sobre la Producción, los Servicios y la Importación) or IPSI is applied instead of VAT.
 It is set according to minimum and maximum limits ranging from 0.5% to 10%.